litchie/exult-ios/exult/trunk/content/sifixes/Readme.txt

 	    *	Thanks to Neutronium Dragon for the suggestions.
 	    **	Perhaps "Kal Vas In Grav" is a better fit to the spell...
+	- Ankh-less sails, as there was no reason the residents would use one of the symbols of Beast British's tyrannical commands.

 6	Version history
 -------------------
+version: 0.15.09
+	- Ship sails no longer have an ankh.
 version: 0.15.08
 	- Fixed serpent bond bug.
 version: 0.15.07